-Traverse City Hotels, and other accommodations, offer approximately 5000 guest rooms in the area, including full-service resorts to family-owned and operated motels, condominiums, bed and breakfast inns, bayside homes, and rustic cottages.
-You should have no problem finding the lodging option perfectly-suited to your needs.
+Traverse City Hotels and lodging options range from full-service resorts to family-owned motels, condominiums, inns, and bayside residences.
+In addition, you should have no problem finding the lodging option perfectly-suited to your needs.

-Traveling to Traverse City is uber-convenient too, with a short four-hour drive from Detroit, or a five-to-six hour ride from Chicago.
+Traveling to Traverse City is uber-convenient too, with a short four-hour drive from Detroit, or a five-to-six-hour ride from Chicago.
 Moreover, non-stop flights from Detroit, Minneapolis, and Chicago arrive at The Cherry Capital Airport.
-In addition, they have several seasonal non-stop flights are offered from Denver, Dallas, Cincinnati, and New York.
+In addition, they have several seasonal non-stop flights.

 What To Do

-If you love all the outdoor recreational activities offered at Sleeping Bear Dunes, Traverse City offers so many more with the Traverse Area Recreational and Transportation Trails (TART).
-On these trails, you can ride your bike, jog, or rollerblade over sixty miles of either dirt or paved trails.
+If you like outdoor activities, the Traverse Area Recreational and Transportation Trails in Traverse City provide even more (TART).
+Moreover, you can ride your bike, jog, or rollerblade over sixty miles of dirt or paved paths on these routes.

-When you need a little break from the trails, you can make a quick stop at one of the various microbreweries or quaint cafes along the paths.
-The longest trail, Sleeping Bear Heritage, is over twenty-seven miles long and connects the major parks with the local communities.
+You can take a quick break from the trails by stopping at one of the many microbreweries or quaint cafes along the paths.
+Sleeping Bear Heritage, the longest trail is over 27 miles and connects the major parks with the surrounding communities.

-If your idea of a great day involves water, Traverse City has you covered as well.
-You can go for a swim on the sugar-sand beaches and crystal blue waters of the area, catch a few fish, or even take a cruise.
+If water is part of your notion of a perfect day, Traverse City has you covered.
+Likewise, you may go swimming, or take a cruise on the sugar-sand beaches and crystal blue waters of the area.

 You might also want to visit The Mission Point Lighthouse.
-This lighthouse was in operation from 1870 to 1933 and is now open to tourists who can climb to the top of this lighthouse to see views of Lake Michigan and its shores.
-You will also enjoy the scenic 19-mile drive to its location through cherry orchards and vineyards.
+Visitors can climb to the top of this lighthouse to see views of Lake Michigan and its beaches.
+Enjoy the picturesque 19-mile trip past cherry orchards and vineyards.

 Traverse City Tall Ship Company offers sailing trips on Grand Traverse Bay on their replica vessels.
-The Manitou is modeled after a 19th-century cargo schooner and is 114 feet long with a 59-passenger capacity.
-The Scout is a sailing yacht designed for smaller groups at 38 feet.
+Of course, the Manitou is modeled after a 19th-century cargo schooner and is 114 feet long with a 59-passenger capacity.
+Furthermore, The Scout is a sailing yacht designed for smaller groups at 38 feet.
 Manitou sailors can enjoy two-hour cruises, or overnight bed and breakfast sails.
 Passengers can take four to six-day Fall cruises on the waters of Lake Michigan.

 If you are seeking more adventure in the water, you should check out Scuba North.
-From purchasing the right equipment to scuba diving instruction, advanced scuba specialization, to local and international diving trips, Scuba North has you covered.
+Of course, Scuba North can help you with everything from equipment purchases to local and international diving adventures.

 Maybe you are a land-lover.
 In that case, did we mention Traverse City is known as the summer golf capital of America?
-You can find over thirty public and championship private golf courses here with stunning backdrops of woods, water, and hills.
-In fact, Golf Magazine selected Traverse City as one of the top six golf destinations in the country with courses designed by Palmer, Weiskopf, and Nicklaus to name a few.
+In addition, you can find over thirty public and championship private golf courses here with stunning backdrops of woods, water, and hills.
+There are courses constructed by Palmer, Weiskopf, and Nicklaus, to mention a few.

 Traverse City also celebrates many aspects of life with its robust festival and event schedule.
-The National Cherry Festival takes place in the first full week of July and attracts nearly 500,000 visitors annually.
-Some other fun festivals and events include Traverse City Beer Week, the Traverse City Film Festival, the Winter Comedy Festival, and A Taste of Traverse City.
+For example, the National Cherry Festival takes place the first full week of July and attracts nearly 500,000 visitors annually.
+Similarly, Traverse City Beer Week, Traverse City Film Festival, Winter Comedy Festival, and Taste of Traverse City are all enjoyable events.

 What to Eat

 By now, you have surely worked up an appetite with all this activity!
-In Traverse City, farm-to-table dining is de rigueur with Michigan coming in second only to California as the most agriculturally diverse state in the US.
-Your inner foodie is going to thank you for visiting and enjoying the Traverse City restaurants.
+As a result, farm-to-table dining has Michigan coming in second to California as the most agriculturally diverse state.
+Coupled with our inner foodie are going to thank you for visiting and enjoying the Traverse City restaurants.

 If you like the food truck vibe, make sure to bring your appetite to The Little Fleet located on Front Street.
-The Little Fleet is an outdoor, locally-run, food truck caravan with a bar, offering diverse fare like barbecue, grilled cheese, vegetarian and gluten-free options, smoothies, and Portugese food.
-You can also grab an adult beverage at the bar.
+A similar food truck caravan with a bar, Little Fleet, offers different cuisines such as barbeque, vegetarian, and Portuguese food.
+Of course, you can also grab an adult beverage at the bar.

 Maybe you are looking for a more upscale experience with a seven-course tasting menu — fancy pants!
-In that case, you will definitely want to check out The Cook’s House.
-This cozy, fine-dining establishment is located on Wellington Street and offers sustainable fare like lake trout roasted in brown butter or flat iron steak with parsnip puree, to name a few examples.
+By the same token, you will definitely want to check out The Cook’s House.
+This quaint fine-dining business is located on Wellington Street and serves sustainable dishes.
+For example, lake fish cooked in brown butter or flat iron steak with parsnip puree, to name a few examples.

 If you like contemporary Italian fare, make sure to book a meal at Sorellina, located on East Front Street.
-You can dine on delicious options like Gnocchi ala Bolognese or Gamberetti (Shrimp in White Wine) are both great choices.
-You can also take advantage of their extensive wine list
+Gnocchi ala Bolognese and Gamberetti (Shrimp in White Wine) are both great choices.
+You can also take advantage of their wine list.

 If you are craving something a little sweet, Moomers Homemade Ice Cream is located minutes away from downtown Traverse City.
 As a matter of fact, this family-owned business, overlooking the dairy farm, offers 160 flavors of premium ice cream like amaretto cherry, apple crisp, and bear paw.

 If the pie is more your sweet-treat style, make sure to check out Grand Traverse Pie company in its original location in downtown Traverse City.
 In addition to pie flavors like blueberry crumb, lakeshore berry crumb, and chocolate peanut butter, Grand Traverse Pie company also offers a full menu with items like salads, sandwiches, and quiche.

 We have spent a lot of time talking about food, but we also need to talk about the unique libations offered in Traverse City.
-The Traverse City wine coast is made up of about 50 different wineries, vineyards, and tasting rooms in the area.
-These winemakers have put Traverse City on a lot of lists including The Travel Channel’s Ten Best Cities for Wine Snobs.
-With ideal temperatures for cultivating grapes, this area has produced many award-winning pours.
+Similarly, the Traverse City wine coast is made up of about 50 different wineries, vineyards, and tasting rooms in the area.
+Correspondingly, these winemakers have put Traverse City on a lot of lists including The Travel Channel’s Ten Best Cities for Wine Snobs.
+And, with ideal temperatures for cultivating grapes, this area has produced many award-winning pours.

 Chateau Grand Traverse Winery is a more than worthy stop for wine lovers when touring the area.
-Chateau Grand Traverse, located on the Old Mission Peninsula, is an estate winery.
-This means the grapes are grown on the property.
+Together with the Chateau Grand Traverse, located on the Old Mission Peninsula, is an estate winery.
+As a result, this means the grapes are grown on the property.
 This winery was founded in 1974 by Edward O’Keefe Jr. and offers world-class Riesling wines.

 The Inn at Chateau Grand Traverse is located next to the winery and offers six well-appointed guest rooms nestled in a tranquil, wooded setting.
-You can partake in a wine tour or tasting during your visit, and shop for your favorite wines.
+In addition, you can partake in a wine tour or tasting during your visit, and shop for your favorite wines.

-Another family-owned and operated winery are Brys Estate Vineyards and Winery.
-Also located on the Old Mission Peninsula, the vineyard and winery are situated on an 1890s homestead.
-The owners have transformed old buildings into a fabulous brick and mahogany tasting room.
+Other family-owned and operated wineries are Brys Estate Vineyards and Winery.
+Comparatively located on the Old Mission Peninsula, the vineyard and winery are situated on an 1890s homestead.
+However, the owners have transformed old buildings into fabulous brick and mahogany tasting rooms.
 You can enjoy wine on their upper deck overlooking Grand Traverse Bay and the vineyard.
 Guests can also purchase wine, like their 2018 Merlot reserve by the glass, and enjoy a charcuterie tray.

 We have spent a lot of time talking about the wines of Traverse City.
 We would be simply remiss if we did not talk about the microbreweries of the area.
 Beer lovers agree that Traverse City’s reputation as a hotbed of craft brewing is completely justified.